hermanwongkm/AlgoPratice/readme.md

 1. Iterate both pointers at the same time.
 These are problems such as find *intersection of array*
 2. Fill up the array from the back.
 This is good for sorted array as if it is sorted, you'll not touch/overwrite the front of that array unnecessarily.
 These are problems such as *merge 2 sorted array*

+**Solving interval questions**
+1. *Question on number of concurrent events running* Sort the arrays by both the starting and ending point.
+Then, if it is starting, you will add to count.
+If it is a ending, you can minus.
+This will give you the number of concurrent events running.
+2. Sort the array and use the earliest time greedily to fit the most number of interval.
+3. Sort the arrays, then simply count how many people enter or left based on start time < next end time.
+4. Sort the array by start time, if the next start time is within the current end time, it overlaps.

 **Common Strategies**
 1. Can I use a Hashset or a HashMap to store values that you want to find?